ni/monodrive-documentation/docs/scenario-dashboard.md

   1. Run UUT *See below for configuring UUT*

-  1. Make selections and run batch.
+  1. Make selections in the monoDrive Scenario Batch Manager and run batch.

   1. Refresh results and/or view later to see results after tests have run.

 ## Configuring UUT

- For more details see [Batch Generator Dashboard Tutorial](https://www.youtube.com/watch?v=U1x_GU60LPg)
+  For an example of a UUT example, check out this [github uut example repo](https://github.com/monoDriveIO/uut_examples)

  <p>&nbsp;</p>